Is there an aspect of play in your Music Time?

 Doing music just for music!

 I’ve been asked and read lots about how music can benefit other areas of learning.
 It is great that it is such an enabling subject.
 I even wrote my degree dissertation back in 1998 on how music can help with the mathematical concept of pattern:

 ‘An investigation into how music can help children’s learning in maths, especially in the concept area of pattern’

 I think we sometimes miss that we should also be doing music just for the sake of doing music.
 It is a…

 I’m going to be honest with you, not every Music Time I teach goes to plan.
-I run classes for parent /carers and children and classes for nurseries/preschools.
+I currently run classes for nurseries/preschools and in the past have run parent /carers and children classes.

 Parent/Carers and Children Classes